 american revolution club

-Museum Club reviews major periods of history beginning with the Ancient Civilizations.
-The Club Leader is the Museum Director.
-The students are all employed by the BLS Museum as curators, researchers, exhibit designers, and more .
+Museum Club (Grade 6) reviews major periods of history beginning with the Ancient Civilizations.
+The Club Leader is the Museum Director and the students are all employed by the BLS Museum as curators, researchers, exhibit designers, and more .
 Emphasis is placed on seeking out progress in government, architecture, agriculture, technology, and communications.
-The lifestyle of each period is examined by looking at arts and crafts, tools, inventions, religion, science, language, clothing, and housing.
+The lifestyle of each ancient civilization is examined by looking at arts and crafts, tools, inventions, religion, science, language, clothing, and housing.
 Replicas of artifacts from each period of history are made and displayed in a “museum.”
-At the end of each unit of study, an exhibit “opening” is held with each curator speaking to visitors about the exhibits they researched and designed.
+Several times a year a museum “opening” is held during which each curator speaks to visitors about the exhibits they researched and designed.
 The multi-sensory approach and hands-on activities encourage a feeling for the development of civilization, the acquisition of classical knowledge, cause-effect relationships, and problem-solving skills as well as the development of expressive language.